-One of the most effective mechanisms bank management of implement to assure itself that the securities salespersons are providing required disclosures and making suitable recommendations to bank customers is to "test" the sales program Either the bank or the RNDIP third party can use its compliance system to implement systery shopping and customer call-back programs to test RNDIP sales activities.
-Myster, snopping typically entails the bank or its third party contracting with an independent firm to deploy individuals who pose as prospective customers.
+One of the most effective mechanisms bank management can implement to assure itself that the securities salespersons are providing required disclosures and making suitable recommendations or recommendations that are in the best interest of retail customers is to "test" the sales program.
+Either the bank or the RNDIP third party can use its compliance system to implement mystery shopping and customer call-back programs to test RNDIP sales activities.
+Mystery shopping typically entails the bank or its third party contracting with an independent firm to deploy individuals who pose as prospective customers.
 These mystery shoppers test the statements and disclosures provided by the RNDIP sales representatives and evaluate the bank setting for compliance with customer disclosure and other consumer protection requirements.
-While the bank or its third party establish the actual parameters for any mystery shopping, banks are encouraged to include mystery shopping of unlicensed bank employees to ensure those individuals are not providing investment advice or otherwise exceeding their authority.
-Mystery shopping results should be reported to the bank and any issues identified through this testing process should be properly addressed.
+While the bank or its third party establish the actual parameters for any mystery shopping, banks are encouraged to include mystery shopping of unlicensed bank employees to verify those individuals are not providing investment advice or otherwise exceeding their authority.
+Examiners should determine whether mystery shopping results are reported to the bank and any issues identified through this testing process are properly addressed.

 A bank can also implement a call-back program that verifies that customers understand their purchase or sales transactions.
 Typically, a bank officer who is independent of the RNDIP sales program telephones or e-mails a customer a few days after the customer opens a brokerage account or engages in a securities transaction.
-The bank officer asks the customer questions to determine if the customer understands that the purchased investment is not FDIC-insured, that it is not a deposit or other obligation of the bank, and that it is subject to investment risk, including possible loss of the principal amount invested.
-The bank officer also determines if the customer understands the bank's and the broker-dealer's respective roles in the transaction, and attempts to confirm customer responses to a previously provided suitability inquiry.
+The bank officer asks the customer questions to determine whether the customer understands that the purchased investment is not FDIC-insured, that it is not a deposit or other obligation of the bank, and that it is subject to investment risk, including possible loss of the principal amount invested.
+The bank officer also determines if the customer understands the bank's and the broker-dealer's respective roles in the transaction and attempts to confirm customer responses to a previously provided suitability or best interest inquiry.
 The bank officer may also ask about customer service and usually solicits suggestions for improvement.
 Based on the customer's responses, the bank employee should elevate any potential sales practice or customer service concerns to compliance or a designated function independent from the business line.
-Bank call-back programs should maintain a record of these conversations with customers.
-Customer call-back results should be analyzed and identified issues properly resolved.
+Bank call-back programs typically maintain a record of these conversations with customers.
+Examiners should determine whether bank compliance, or the designated independent function, analyzes and identifies customer call-back results, and bank management properly resolves any issues.

-Other Applicable egal and Regulatory Requirements
+Other Applicable Legal and Regulatory Requirements

-A bank's policies, proclaures, and compliance functions need to address all relevant statutory, regulatory, and a CC policy requirements that may apply to the bank's RNDIP sales activities that are condicted through the bank, FRAs, or unaffiliated third parties.
-In addition to covering the regulatory requirements noted above, a bank's compliance program should address the following eguatory requirements.
+A bank's policies, procedures, and compliance functions need to address all relevant legal and regulatory requirements that may apply to the bank's RNDIP sales activities that are conducted through the bank, FRAs, or unaffiliated third parties.
+In addition to covering the legal and regulatory requirements noted previously, a bank's compliance program should address the following legal and regulatory requirements.

-Insurance Customer Protections-12 CFL 14
+Insurance Consumer Protections-12 CFR 14

 Banks must comply with the OCC's insurance consumer protection rules, which implement GLBA section 305.
-Bank insurance customer protections are set forth at 12 CFR 14.
-These regulations apply to retail sales practices, solicitalized, effectively, or offers of any insurance or annuity product by a national bank or FSA or any person engaged in such activities at an office of one of those institutions, or on behalf of the institution.
-For a more detailed discussion of these requirements, refer to appendix E of miss pook et.
+Bank insurance consumer protections are set forth at 12 CFR 14.
+These regulations apply to retail sales practices, solicitations, advertising, or offers of any insurance or annuity product by a national bank or FSA or any person engaged in such activities at an office of one of those institutions, or on behalf of the institution.
+For a more detailed discussion of these requirements, refer to appendix E of this booklet.

-Federal Prohibitions on Tying-12 USC 1464(q), 12 USC 1467 (n) 12 USC 1971, 12 USC 1972, 12 CFR 163.36, and 12 CFR 225.7
+Federal Prohibitions on Tying-12 USC 1464(q), 12 USC 1467a(n), 12 USC 1971, 12 USC 1972, 12 CFR 163.36, and 12 CFR 225.7